// Sulawesi Selatan

 South Sulawesi is comprised of the south western peninsula of Sulawesi island.
 The provincial capital is Makassar which has regular flights from across the archipelago.
-A new road is currently under construction, running north-south across the entire length of the province.

 A Selection of Photos of South Sulawesi’s Ribus